MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 - Working toward building model governance and access sets boundaries and mitigates negative business and operational impact.
 Role-based access control standards determine security controls, which preserve restricted production environments and the IP.

 - Using AI audit and compliance frameworks to track how models develop and change to uphold industry-specific standards.
-Interpretable and trusted AI is founded on explainability measures, concise features, model visualizations, and industry vertical language.
+Interpretable and responsible AI is founded on explainability measures, concise features, model visualizations, and industry vertical language.

 ### AI business consumer